alirze98/react-weather/README.md

 - works with any city in the world
 - different background for cold and warm temp.

+## usage
+search the city name in the search box and simply press Enter to see weather information.

 **clone & install**
-- clone this repo git clone [https://github.com/alirze98/react-weather.git](https://github.com/alirze98/react-weather.git)
+- clone this repo git clone [here](https://github.com/alirze98/react-weather.git)
 - cd react-weather
-- run npm install
+- run npm installs
 - run npm start